TL;DR

 Two-Way Communication

 Receive-only.
-You cannot respond to emails received at a temp address.
-This limits use cases to situations where you only need to receive a verification code or read incoming mail.
+You can't respond to emails sent to a temp address.
+This means you can only use it for tasks like getting a verification code or reading incoming mail.

-Full two-way email.
-Reply through any alias and the recipient sees the alias address, not your real one.
-This makes SimpleLogin viable as a daily email tool for both personal and professional correspondence.
+You get full two-way email functionality.
+You can reply through any alias and the recipient sees that alias address instead of your real one.
+This feature makes SimpleLogin a practical tool for your daily personal and professional correspondence.

 Custom Domains